astoeckel/libnlif/README.md

-# libBioNeuronQP ‒ Fast Two-Comp LIF weight solver
+# libbioneuronqp
+**A synaptic weight solver single and two-comparment LIF neurons with current- or conductance-based synapses**

 ![Visualisation of the synaptic weight space of a low-dimensional toy problem.](doc/weight_space.png)

-This is a fast weight solver for Two-Compartment LIF neurons using the [OSQP library](https://www.osqp.org/) written in C++ with a C API.
-The code is supposed to be used via the supplied Python binding.
+*libbioneuronqp* is a fast weight solver for two-compartment LIF neurons with conductance-based synapses using the [OSQP library](https://www.osqp.org/). *libbioneuronqp* is written in C++ and exposes a C API.
+The code is intended to be used via the supplied Python binding.

 ## Compiling